Stumble/sqlc/GUIDE.md

 2. Insert some book items into books table.
 3. Run the search usecase function.
 4. Expect the number of returned value to be N.
-5. Verify that books book has not been changed at all, but the search_activity table does have a new entry.
+5. Verify that books table has not been changed at all, but the search_activity table does have a new entry.

 It is **highly recommended** to read [this example](https://github.com/Stumble/bookstore/blob/main/pkg/usecases/usecase_test.go), which is the example code that